Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="extension-of-the-application">Extension of the Application.vue</h3>

-This component is extended with a new method **loadConstraints()** to get [visual layout constraints](#visual-layout-constraint-glossary) from the server, as well as new *isHierarchyView* and *constraintRulesLoaded* attributes to indicate whether a visual style of a parent node needs to be changed (more in [Extension of the ViewOptions.ts](#extension-of-the-view-options) section) and whether constraints are loaded from the server successfully.
+This component is extended with a new method **loadConstraints()** to get [visual layout constraints](#visual-layout-constraint-glossary) from the server, as well as new *isHierarchyView* and *constraintRulesLoaded* attributes to indicate whether a visual style of a parent node needs to be changed (more in "[Extension of the ViewOptions.ts](#extension-of-the-view-options)" section) and whether constraints are loaded from the server successfully.

 <h3 id="extension-of-the-edge">Extension of the Edge.ts</h3>